Dave Sharman: Exit Within initial transition to song-based work (1992–1994)

 Sharman's second studio album saw a move away from pure instrumental guitar work and began to take a more song-based approach.
 The ten-track album featured four vocal tracks: Man, Home, Cos You're A Woman and Attitude, once again all the material was written by Sharman.

 German Thomas Brache was recruited by Sharman to take on lead vocals with Sharman providing the backing vocals.
-Sharman invited Neil MurrayKerrang Magazine Edition August 1991 who had previously played with Black Sabbath, Whitesnake and Brian May to play bass on Exit Within.
+Sharman invited Neil Murray who had previously played with Black Sabbath, Whitesnake and Brian May to play bass on Exit Within.

 Once again Sharman's work received significant critical acclaim from the music press, with Sean Tyler from Kerrang magazine saying Sharman had done well to avoid the pitfalls that so often befall the guitar based artist and that with a concerted effort he may yet rewrite the rulebook.